zendesk/ruby-kafka/README.md

 ### Thread Safety

-You typically don't want to share a Kafka client between threads, since the network communication is not synchronized.
+You typically don't want to share a Kafka client object between threads, since the network communication is not synchronized.
 Furthermore, you should avoid using threads in a consumer unless you're very careful about waiting for all work to complete before returning from the `#each_message` or `#each_batch` block.
 This is because _checkpointing_ assumes that returning from the block means that the messages that have been yielded have been successfully processed.

 You should also avoid sharing a synchronous producer between threads, as the internal buffers are not thread safe.
 However, the _asynchronous_ producer should be safe to use in a multi-threaded environment.
+This is because producers, when instantiated, get their own copy of any non-thread-safe data such as network sockets.
+Furthermore, the asynchronous producer has been designed in such a way to only a single background thread operates on this data while any foreground thread with a reference to the producer object can only send messages to that background thread over a safe queue.
+Therefore it is safe to share an async producer object between many threads.

 ### Logging